postsharp/Metalama.Documentation/conceptual/Aspects/advising/contracts.md

 ## Adding contract advice programmatically

-Just as any advice, you can add a contract to a parameter, field or property from the `BuildAspect` method of your aspect using the <xref:Metalama.Framework.Aspects.IAdviceFactory.AddContract*> method.
+Just as any advice, you can add a contract to a parameter, field or property from the `BuildAspect` method of your aspect using the <xref:Metalama.Framework.Advising.IAdviceFactory.AddContract*> method.

 > [!NOTE]
 > When possible, provide all contracts to the same method from a single aspect.
 It has better compile-time performance than using several aspects.